New PBS adaptation of 'All Creatures Great and Small' offers country comforts

 Despite advances in technology, the new version passed on using computer-generated animals, an approach that worked for 2019’s “The Lion King” but served as a pesky distraction in the 2020 films “Dolittle” and “Call of the Wild.”

-When you see rookie doctor Herriot, played by newcomer Nicholas Ralph, scamper up a wall to escape a two-ton bull, he’s running from the real thing.
+When you see rookie doctor Herriot, played by newcomer Nicholas Ralph, scamper up a wall to escape a 2-ton bull, he’s running from the real thing.

 “His head was like the size of the bonnet of my car,” said Rachel Shenton, who plays Helen Alderson, a sassy farmer who catches Herriot’s eye.